Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Results and Discussion

 \subsection{Modality Contribution Analysis}

-Table \ref{tab:modalities} presents a comprehensive analysis of individual modality contributions in our multimodal framework.
+Table \ref{tab:modalities} presents a comprehensive analysis of individual modality contributions in our multi-modal framework.
+It is important to note that these single-modality results are derived from embeddings that have undergone information exchange through our hypergraph fusion framework, reflecting each modality's representational capacity after inter-modal interactions.
 Among the three modalities, EEG demonstrates the strongest individual performance with 71.83\% accuracy and 72.04\% F1-score, highlighting the critical role of physiological signals in capturing objective emotional states.
-Audio modality achieves competitive results with 69.47\% accuracy and 69.88\% F1-score, reflecting the rich emotional information embedded in vocal characteristics such as tone, pitch, and prosody.
-Visual modality shows the lowest individual performance at 68.36\% accuracy and 68.54\% F1-score, which aligns with the challenges of extracting subtle emotional cues from facial expressions in conversational contexts where speakers may not exhibit pronounced visual emotional indicators.
+For audio modality, we compare two feature extraction approaches: OpenSMILE features achieve 69.47\% accuracy and 69.88\% F1-score, while the Transformer-based AST\cite{gong21b_interspeech} achieves 69.26\% accuracy and 69.31\% F1-score, demonstrating comparable performance across different feature extraction methods.
+Similarly, for video modality, MA-NET features achieve 68.36\% accuracy and 68.54\% F1-score, while ViViT\cite{arnab2021vivit} achieves 68.14\% accuracy and 69.21\% F1-score, showing consistent performance levels that reflect the inherent challenges of extracting subtle emotional cues from facial expressions in conversational contexts.